 Level 2: To fly in the main Open category the A2 Certificate of Competency (A2 CofC) is needed which means you can fly near people.
 Drone pilots need to complete an online course and pass a 30 question exam and there is no practical flight assessment.

-The reason for the change on Thursday, December 31, is that the Civil Aviation Authority (CAA) which authorises drone flying in the UK wants to harmonise drone training across Europe.
+The reason for the changes, is that the Civil Aviation Authority (CAA) which authorises drone flying in the UK wants to harmonise drone training across Europe.
 The decision to adopt these regulations was taken before the UK left the European Union but is widely considered to be the right thing to do as it will make operating a drone in EU countries the same throughout the continent, thus avoiding confusion.

-From December 31 the CAA is replacing PfCO with what will be known as Operational Authorisation (AO) and drone operators will only be able to achieve this if they have passed the new GVC course or they have a valid PfCO.
+The CAA has replaced PfCO with the Operational Authorisation (AO) and drone operators will only be able to achieve this if they have passed the GVC course or they have a valid PfCO.
 When the PfCO comes up for renewal it will automatically become an Operational Authorisation but the difference is that only pilots with the GVC can then in the future have extra bolt-on permissions such as Extended Visual Line of Sight (EVLOS) and Beyond Visual Line of Sight (BVLOS) training which will make them elite drone pilots.
 These cannot be added on to PfCO.

 Training companies such as Flyby Technology will issue GVC certificates once their drone students have completed the GVC course and these training companies must be what is known as an RAE (Recognised Assessment Entity) which means they are authorised by the CAA.